Atletico Madrid first in Champions League as they fail to register single shot in first half against Manche...

 Atletico Madrid first in Champions League as they fail to register single shot in first half against Manchester City

-Atletico Madrid are known for traditionally being defensive-minded, but Diego Simeone's side took that to a whole new level in the first half of Tuesday's Champions League clash with Manchester City.
+Atletico Madrid are known for traditionally being defensive-minded, but Diego Simeone's side took that to a whole new level in the first half of Tuesday's Champions League loss to Manchester City.

-As expected, Simeone's side wer set up to frustrate Pep Guardiola's Man City who, as usual, looked to dominate the ball.
+As expected, Simeone's side were set up to frustrate Pep Guardiola's Man City who, as usual, looked to dominate the ball, which they did en route to a 1-0 win.

 Editors' Picks